-However, you may recall that about 10 years ago there was quite a fad for prescribing estrogen in humans.
+However, you may recall that there was quite a fad for prescribing estrogen in humans.
 Estrogen pills routinely were prescribed for women going through menopause, until a large study found that they did more harm than good.

 It turns out that hormone replacement is a very tricky undertaking.
 Natural hormone levels fluctuate throughout the day, and they are balanced by a number of feedback mechanisms.
 Simply pumping estrogen into a person’s body is not without risk.